eleazartubers28/ethassessment/README.md

-# MY TOKEN ETH
+# MY TOKEN ETH SOLIDITY

-This Solidity program is user input program where the user will add tokens and subtract tokens in which user can also monitor the balances.
+This Solidity program will show how mint, burn and totalSupply in the NFT Token.
+It can help the other people to have knowledge about it.

 ## Description

-Written in Solidity, a programming language for creating smart contracts for the Ethereum blockchain, this application is a straightforward contract.
-This program can help the future IT Students to develop even more complex code that can function very well.
+Solidity an object-oriented programming language created specifically by the Ethereum Network team for constructing and designing smart contracts on Blockchain platforms.

 ## Getting Started